-A reader recently sent me an intriguing question.
+A reader recently sent in an intriguing question.
 The email, edited for length, detailed the circumstances of a dispute between him and the flight crew on a long flight.

 "After dinner," he writes, "a flight attendant demanded that I pull the window shade.
 It was a beautiful star-studded sky with clouds below and it was at least five hours before sunrise.
 There was 'no harm; no foul.'
 [Passengers] who sit by the window do so for the psychological relief the window view provides them.
 'That's what windows are for,' I said to the flight attendant.
 Her response was, 'This is the policy so that passengers can sleep.'
 And I replied, 'This is not bothering them, it's night time.'
 But she insisted.
 So the end result was the place was sealed up like a tomb, with television screens and iPods flashing all over the place."